microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

 5. In the next page press the **Create** button to kick-off the creation of the account.
 6. Once it's finished, click on the **Go to resource** button.
 You'll be redirected to the main page of your new storage account.
 7. Storage Account supports a feature called **Static websites**, which allows to use a blob storage as a web server to host static websites (so HTML, CSS, JavaScript, etc. but no ASP.NET Core for example).
 It's the perfect feature for our scenario, since we just need to host the MSIX package, the .appinstaller file and the web page to install the application.
 8. To enable it, just choose **Static website** from the settings and set the option to **Enabled**.
 Then, in the **Index document name** field, set **index.html**.
 Once you save it, a new field called **Primary endpoint** will appear with the full URL of your new static website.
+Take note of it.

     ![](../Manual/Images/AzureStaticWebsite.png)

-    Turning on this feature will automatically create a container to host the website's files called **$web.**.
+    Turning on this feature will automatically create a container to host the website's files called **$web**.
 This is the place where we need to deploy the artifacts of the build executed by Azure DevOps.

 9. Now go back to Azure DevOps, choose **Pipelines -> Releases**.
 Identity the release pipeline you have started to build in the previous task and press **Edit**.
 10. Click on the stage you have previously created, which should contain only one task to sign the package.